 Day Three — 61 km (easy to moderate)

 After a van shuttle, you’ll begin your travels through the Salento Peninsula.
 Today’s breathtaking scenery is characteristically Mediterranean, and not surprisingly, there’s a distinctly Greek atmosphere.
 Just some of the gems you’ll spot on today’s smooth ride: white sand beaches, the Alimini Lake Oasis, dozens of small, ancestral olive groves and vineyards.
 You’ll have lunch at a funky seaside trattoria before continuing onward to Otranto, a thriving port town and jewel of the Adriatic.
 Experience the elegant ambience and breezy night life of Otranto’s well-preserved historic center.
 Take your pick from one of the many trattorias for dinner and explore the town at your own pace.
 Don’t miss the Byzantine frescoes and the Castello Aragonese.
-Lodging: Palazzo de Mori.
+Lodgings: Palazzo de Mori or https://www.

 Day Four — 65 km (easy to moderate)